smilett/PyRecorder/README.md

 # _PyRecorder_

-By Mengxue Cao
+* By Mengxue Cao

 PyRecorder is a sound recorder written in Python.
 The audio module is based on PyAduio.
 The GUI is based on Tkinter.
 The goal of this programme is to help phoneticians do easy redording.

 ## Features

-1. set parameters like sampling rate, recording channels, etc.
+* set recording parameters like sampling rate, recording channels, bit rate etc.
-2. do continuously recording by reading in a prepared script file.
+* able to do continuously recording by reading in a prepared script file.
-3. dynamically set the format of file name (i.e. 1.wav, 01.wav, or 001.wav).
+* dynamically set the format of sound file name based on number of sentences to be recorded
+	* if the number of sentences is in (0, 10), use 1.wav, 2.wav ...
+	* if the number of sentences is in [10, 100), use 01.wav, 02.wav ...
+	* if the number of sentences is in [100, 1000), use 001.wav, 002.wav ...
+	...

 ## Usage